iancze/AS4012-MESA/docs/information.md

 This repository repackages the `mesa_web.py` reader routines to help you analyze the output from your MESA-Web run.
 To install this code into your Python environment

-1. Download this repository from GitHub.
-2. Enter the root of the repository, and run
+1. Run
 ```
-pip install .
+pip install as4012_sstr
 ```
-3. Now, in your Python interpreter, you should be able to do
+2. Now, in your Python interpreter, you should be able to do
 ```
 >>> from as4012_sstr import reader
 >>> table = reader.read_history(...)